bbenne10/minirc/README.md

-* Authors: Roman Zimbelmann, Sam Stuewe
-* License: GPL2
+## About

+rc is a fork of [minirc](http://github.com/hut/minirc).

+minirc is, at the time of forking, written by Roman Zimbelmann, Sam Stuewe and is available under the GPL v2 license.

-Parts of the function on_boot() and the start/stop function of iptables were taken from archlinux initscripts (http://www.archlinux.org).
-I was unable to determine the author or authors of those parts.
+Parts of the function on_boot() and the start/stop function of iptables were taken from archlinux initscripts (http://www.archlinux.org).  minirc's authors were unable to determine the author or authors of those parts.
+I have made no such attempt to find the authors.

+For information on rc's license, please see LICENSE in the source repository.